objectives of trial balance

 A trial balance is a must-have knowledge for anyone handling account work or financial management.
-This is because a trial balance will guarantee completeness and accuracy of any financial records as every debit having been entered should equal the same amount of a credit in the accounting ledger.
+This is because a trial balance will guarantee the completeness and accuracy of any financial records, as every debit having been entered should equal the same amount of credit in the accounting ledger.
 The trial balance’s prime purpose is to prepare financial statements and spot potential mistakes within bookkeeping.
-This article provides a discussion on the definition, objectives, and limitations, and mainly covers the key features of a trial balance tracing relevance in maintaining it within financial records.
+This article discusses the definition, objectives, and limitations and mainly covers the key features of a trial balance, tracing relevance in maintaining it within financial records.

 What is Trial Balance?

-A trial balance is a statement of all the debit and credit balances realized from the ledger accounts of a business at one particular point in time.
-The preparation of a trial balance is aimed at testing the mathematical accuracy of the bookkeeping entries and confirming that the total debits equal the total credits.
-It represents a kind of check prior to the preparation of final financial statements, such as the income statement and balance sheet.
+A trial balance is a statement of all the debit and credit balances realised from the ledger accounts of a business at one particular point in time.
+Preparing a trial balance aims to test the mathematical accuracy of the bookkeeping entries and confirm that the total debits equal the total credits.
+It represents a check before preparing final financial statements, such as the income statement and balance sheet.

 Key Aspects of Trial Balance

-- It also includes accounts in the form of revenue and expense accounts as well as asset, liability, and equity accounts.
+• It also includes revenue and expense accounts and asset, liability, and equity accounts.

-- The accounts are listed systematically, beginning with asset accounts, next come the liability accounts, and then the equity accounts, with both debit and credit amounts side by side.
+• The accounts are listed systematically, beginning with asset accounts, then the liability accounts, and then the equity accounts, with both debit and credit amounts side by side.

-- It is also normally the first step of the process of financial reporting, giving one an easier perspective to understand how the company is positioned.
+• It is also usually the first step of the financial reporting process, giving one an easier perspective on the company’s position.

 Examples of Trial Balance Usage

-- Account Entries Verification: Account entries in the ledger must be balanced so that there is no discrepancy with financial statements.
+• Account Entries Verification: Account entries in the ledger must be balanced to avoid discrepancies with financial statements.

-- Preparing Financial Statements: It acts as a base for the preparation of suitable income statements, balance sheets, and cash flow statements.
+• Preparing Financial Statements: A base for preparing suitable income statements, balance sheets, and cash flow statements.

-- Error Detection: Every possible error or inconsistency in debit and credit balances that would influence the financial records of the company.
+• Error Detection: Every possible error or inconsistency in debit and credit balances that would influence the company’s financial records.

 Trial Balance Format